aditgupta1/LogoNet/README.md

 1. Clone the repository

 2. Download the dataset titled "LLD-icon-sharp HDF5" from https://data.vision.ee.ethz.ch/sagea/lld/.
-Store this HDF5 file in a "datasets" folder in your cloned repository.
+Store this HDF5 file in the "datasets" folder in your cloned repository.
 3. Run  ```python models/train.py ``` to run the model.

 Customize model by changing parameters for ```models/train.py ```.
 This includes the following: